All Episodes

 I mean, I didn't like his policies or anything, but he had the good old boy thing.

-He related well to the camera.
+He related well with a camera.

-He uh, you know, blue-collar workers can relate to him.
+He, you know, blue-collar workers can relate to him, and she's just not it.

 I mean, she comes off as angry and bitter and entitled, I think.

-Well, I think I think, yeah, the way I've always described it is Bill Clinton is the kind of guy that you wouldn't mind going to a ball game with, having a couple of beers, and go out and chase women afterwards.
+Well, I think, I think, yeah, the way I've always described it is Bill Clinton is the kind of guy that you wouldn't mind going to a ballgame with, having a couple of beers, and go out and chase women afterwards.

 Right.

-But Hillary, that's you you encounter Hillary when they commit you to the asylum, and she's one of the nurses in there that's always hounding you to stay in your room.
+You encounter Hillary when they commit you to the asylum, and she's one of the nurses in there that's always hounding you to stay in your room.

 Like Nurse Ratchet.